Schneegans/schneegans.github.io/_posts/2022-03-01-gnome-shell-extensions-ci-02.md

 tags: ["tutorial"]
 ---

-In the second part of the series, we will see how to publish releases using GitHub Actions.
+In the second part of the series, I will show how I publish releases using GitHub Actions.

 <!--more-->